Alphanovel App

 It slipped gently through the Winston house, settling into the corners of the modest living room, clinging to the thin curtains that fluttered against open windows, warming the chipped walls that had heard more joy than sorrow..... until that night.

 Dalia Winston sat cross-legged on the floor of her bedroom, surrounded by chaos only she could understand.
 Papers were scattered everywhere.... some crumpled, some torn, some abandoned halfway through frustration.
 Pencil shavings dusted the rug like soft gray snow.
-Her small desk was pushed against the wall, its surface cluttered with sketchbooks, rulers, and a mug that once held tea but now held nothing but forgotten hope.
+Her small desk was pushed against the wall, its surface cluttered with sketchbooks, rulers, and a cup that once held tea but now held nothing but forgotten hope.

-Her room was simple.
-No luxury.
-No excess.
-Just memories.
+Her room was very simple.
+No luxuries.
+No excessive decorations .
+Just beautiful and cherished memories.....

 Photographs hung crookedly above her bed.... her father smiling proudly at her school ceremony, the two of them laughing at a park, a blurry picture taken by a stranger on a day neither of them remembered clearly but treasured anyway.
 Certificates were taped beside them, edges curling with time.
 Proof that she was trying.
 Proof that he had always believed in her.